aksinghdce/docker_compose_cluster/README.md

 ```
 docker-compose ps
 ```
-to test whether the container got added
+to test whether the container got added to the docker-compose cluster already running

 ## Running the tests